Adham Shaikh

-Adham Shaikh is a composer, record producer and sound designer living near Nelson, British Columbia.
+Adham Shaikh is a composer, record producer, and sound designer living near Nelson, British Columbia.

 Shaikh's interest in music began by exploring synthesizers in the early 1980s.
-In the early 1990s, he found the electronic music scene full of innovative and explorative sounds.
-This environment created an opportunity for him to present his compositions to an audience already embracing electronic music.
-Shaikh furthered his electro acoustic composition at Queen's University and has continued making music resulting in his present diverse discography.
+In the early 1990s, he found the electronic-music scene full of innovative and explorative sounds.
+This environment created an opportunity for him to present his compositions to an audience that was already embracing electronic music.
+Shaikh furthered his electro-acoustic composition education at Queen's University and has continued making music, resulting in a diverse discography.

 Shaikh's music is a blend of many different styles and techniques.
-It is a world groove blend of fusion, dub, world beat, tech house, ambient, and jazz.
+It is a world-groove blend of fusion, dub, world beat, tech house, ambient, and jazz.
 From growing up listening to Indian ragas and Western classical music, he developed an ear for a fusion of sounds from around the world.
 This musical blend of styles and traditions inspire his compositions.
 The 21st-century rituals of dance and chill-out have drawn Shaikh to explore the trance phenomenon that these different expressions of music create and allow.